 While whistling might be seen as something you do when you’re bored or something to entertain yourself, in Thailand it’s quite different, especially at night.

-Thai people believe that by whistling at night, you are calling the evil spirits and it will bring troubles and bad luck to you.
+Thai people believe that by whistling at night, you are calling the evil spirits and it will bring trouble and bad luck to you.

 10. Chopsticks are not for Thai food